lyubomir-bozhinov/PixCrunch/README.md

 - **"App not installing" / PWA issues:** Ensure your browser supports PWA installation and check the browser's developer tools (Application -> Manifest/Service Workers) for any errors.
 - **Images not compressing / Errors:** Check the browser's developer console (F12) for JavaScript or WebAssembly errors.
-- **Folder drag & drop not working:** This feature relies on the File System Access API, currently best supported in Chromium-based browsers (Chrome, Edge).
-Ensure you are using an up-to-date version of one of these browsers.
+- **Drag & drop not working:** This feature relies on the File System Access API, currently best supported in Chromium-based browsers (e.g, Chrome, Edge).
+Ensure you are using an up-to-date version of one of such a browser.
 - **Slow performance for very large images:** While optimized, extremely high-resolution images might still take time.
 Ensure you have sufficient RAM and a modern CPU.

 ---